Quality Custom MTG Cards, Minifigures, & Pokemon Cards

 Our custom proxies and minifigs use the latest printing technology, so they fit in perfectly with your existing collections.
 These are manufactured and printed to the exact dimensions of a normal Magic cards and Lego Minifigures.
 We are constantly adding new products, so check back often for the latest.

-Realistic MtG Proxy Cards
+Custom Pokemon Proxy Cards

 More About Proxy MTG